TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 bold(L) = exp(t) * bold(I)' bold(T)'^T, bold(L) in RR^(B times B)
 $

-The opteration is quite similar to the batched cosine similarity operation introduced in (TODO: cite vision-lang-contrast).
+The result of this operation is essentially the batched cosine similarity operation for the contrastive loss.
 However, it is notable that the cosine similarities $bold(L)$ are scaled by $exp(t)$, where $t$ is a temperature parameter.
-This parameter is used to control the smoothness of the softmax function, and is a scalar applied element-wise to the cosine similarities, which should be a familiar concept from knowledge distillation (TODO: cite KD section).
+This parameter is used to control the smoothness of the softmax function, and is a scalar applied element-wise to the cosine similarities, which should be a familiar concept from knowledge distillation.

 In knowledge distillation, the temperature was introduced as a tunable hyperparameter @kd_survey @shre.
 However, in CLIP it is a learnable parameter that is optimized during training, just like any other parameter in the model,